 The driving model has been overhauled and is now a lot more challenging.
-While Moto3 bikes on Standard in MotoGP 13 were almost perpendicular to the ground, bikes in '14 are prone to quite a bit more instability, even with the standard physics model, with bike wobble, lowsliding, bad lean and other biking problems being fairly well simulated.
-Adjustments to the bike do appear to have more effect though like in other sim racers, adjusting them tends to lead to the bike riding significantly worse.
+While Moto3 bikes on Standard in MotoGP 13 were almost perpendicular to the ground, bikes in '14 are prone to quite a bit more instability, even with the standard physics model, with bike wobble, low sliding, bad lean, and other biking problems being fairly well simulated.
+Adjustments to the bike do appear to have more effect though, like in other sim racers, adjusting them tends to lead to the bike riding significantly worse.

 The meat of the game, the career mode, is still there and has been overhauled significantly.
-While the basics are still the same, with your rookie rider starting off with random wildcard entries before progressing all the way to the MotoGP world title, there's a few new features that have been added, chief among which is a research element to the game similar to F1 2010.
+While the basics are still the same, with your rookie rider starting off with random wildcard entries before progressing all the way to the MotoGP world title, there are a few new features that have been added, chief among which is a research element to the game similar to F1 2010.

-Here however it is found not through the completion of challenges but the collection of Data Cubes which you receive on completion of a lap in any of the four sessions of each race.
-It is a nice idea, particularly since different parts you can upgrade have different costs, and it feels significantly less random than the upgrade paths in the F1 series, although the tradeoff is that there's no distinct “number one driver” dynamic, but the racing class system that returns from '13 is a great replacement.
+Here however, it is found not through the completion of challenges but the collection of Data Cubes which you receive on completion of a lap in any of the four sessions of each race.
+It is a nice idea, particularly since different parts you can upgrade have different costs, and it feels significantly less random than the upgrade paths in the F1 series, although the tradeoff is that there's no distinct “number one driver” dynamic but the racing class system that returns from '13 is a great replacement.

 The final, somewhat odd addition is a Safety Car mode, which allows you to drive the BMW M4 Safety car around any track in the game.
 The driving model feels very much like a budget game, specifically Milestone's WRC series, with a terribly vague handling model that feels like you're wrestling with a horse constantly bucking and less of the speed and white knuckle terror that came with superbike racing.
 This presumably was just there to test the game engine for future sports car racing games and felt about as worthwhile.

 The PC port is rather good, building on assets from the PS4 version.
-Vsync, much like in MotoGP 13, still does not in fact work properly, and turning it off improves the performance significantly, at the expense of a lot of very ugly screen tearing.
-Mercifully the worst of it is in the garage portion of the game and not actually on-track.
-Again, the amount of racers on screen at once without much stuttering is impressive, even with the graphical improvements, and other than a few cases of ugly texture pop-in on certain tracks there's nothing game breaking about it.
+Vsync, much like in MotoGP 13, still does not, in fact, work properly, and turning it off improves the performance significantly, at the expense of a lot of very ugly screen tearing.
+Mercifully the worst of it is in the garage portion of the game and not actually on track.
+Again, the amount of racers on screen at once without much stuttering is impressive, even with the graphical improvements, and other than a few cases of ugly texture pop-in on certain tracks, there's nothing game-breaking about it.

 The alt-tab problems that plague '13 have even been fixed!
-Of course this is all after some particularly notable bugs at launch, which included driving in the sky and missing about half the major riders.
-Unlike certain major launch snafus these problems were eventually fixed.
+Of course, this is all after some particularly notable bugs at launch, which included driving in the sky and missing about half the major riders.
+Unlike certain major launch snafus, these problems were eventually fixed.

-As an iteration, it has passed with flying colours.
-The roster is updated, the racing is improved, the presentation is all there and fans should be happy with the additional modes which incorporate the championship even more.
+As an iteration, it has passed with flying colors.
+The roster is updated, the racing is improved, the presentation is all there, and fans should be happy with the additional modes which incorporate the championship even more.
 It is far from a perfect game still, but there is a definite improvement in every aspect.
 Even more positively, there is now a cross-generational platform to iron out the bugs from this release and improve further for potentially an incredible MotoGP 15.
 All they need to do is improve some slight features and make sure the game works well on day one.
-After all, it doesn't matter if the engine works in the end if the world championship was lost months ago.
+After all, it doesn't matter if the engine works in the end of the world championship was lost months ago.